Andrew Probert’s first job as senior illustrator for Star Trek: The Next Generation was to provide concepts for the new bridge.

 This approach inspired the presence of couches and even a conference table in early sketches.

 The couches were Probert’s idea, “to provide more face-to-face conference environment.”
-But he didn’t care much for the table, which was the producers’ suggestion.
+But he didn’t care for the table, which was the producers’ suggestion.
 It didn’t make sense “to furnish a table where everyone would gather to discuss their situations” on the bridge, he told Forgotten Trek in 2005.

-The upper, or mezzanine, level in his early-December 1986 sketches would have contained various work stations.
+The upper, or mezzanine, level in his early-December 1986 designs would have contained various work stations.
 “When Gene was first talking about having a very large area, and he was looking at an information retrieval area, I just imagined a huge area that would have all these stations where all this information could come in and then it would somehow be passed on down to command people,” Probert recalled in another interview years later.

 Such stations were later put at the back of the bridge, and they were reduced in number to give Picard’s Enterprise a more sophisticated appearance than Kirk’s.
 In order to show that technology had advanced in the century since The Original Series, the new Enterprise would be controlled by fewer people.